jennis0/burdoc/README.md

 ## About the Project

+Burdoc is a python library and script designed to automate the extraction of complex, text-driven content from PDFs.
+Burdoc generates a rich semantic representation of a PDF, including headings, reading order, tables, and images that can be used for downstream processing.

 #### Why Another PDF Parsing Library?
 Excellent question!
 Between pdfminer, PyMuPDF, Tika, and many others there are a plethora of tools for parsing PDFs, but nearly all are focused on the initial step of pulling out raw content, not on representing the documents actual meaning.
-Burdoc's goal is to generate a rich semantic representation of a PDF, including headings, reading order, tables, and images that can be used for downstream processing.

 ### Key Features
  - **Rich Document Representation:** Burdoc is able to identify most common types of text, including: